Speaker of the House of Representatives

-- making sure that the rules of the House of Representatives, known as the standing orders, are obeyed
+- make sure the rules of the House of Representatives – standing orders – are followed

-- participating in ceremonial occasions, such as the hosting of foreign heads of state who address the Parliament.
+- take part in ceremonial occasions, such as hosting foreign heads of state who speak to the Australian Parliament

-- working with the President of the Senate to ensure that many services in Parliament House are maintained, including broadcasting and computing services and the cleaning and upkeep of Parliament House and its surrounds
+- work with the Presiding Officer of the Senate, the President of the Senate, to maintain services in Parliament House, including broadcasting, computing services and the cleaning and upkeep of Parliament House

-The Speaker does not usually participate in debates.
-In accordance with section 40 of the Australian Constitution, they do not vote unless there is a tie, in which case the Speaker has the casting vote.
+The Speaker does not usually participate in debates in the House.
+Section 40 of the Australian Constitution says that they do not vote unless there is a tie, in which case the Speaker has the deciding vote.

-The office of Speaker dates back to 13th century England.
-In early English parliaments the Speaker informed the monarch about the decisions of the Parliament.
+The role of Speaker dates back to 13th century England.
+In early English parliaments the Speaker told the monarch about the decisions of the parliament.
 The role of the Speaker in those times was a dangerous one.
-Some Speakers were murdered, imprisoned or exiled as a result of speaking on behalf of a parliament that was beginning to challenge the authority of the monarch.
+Some Speakers were murdered, put in prison, or exiled – sent away – for speaking on behalf of a parliament that challenged the authority of the monarch.

 The symbol of the Speaker’s authority to run meetings of the House – the Mace – is also a tradition that has come from the British Parliament.
 It sits on the central table in the House whenever the Speaker or their deputy is in the Chair and the House of Representatives is meeting.